 - MedStar Georgetown University Hospital is a major hospital and healthcare research and teaching organization in the District of Columbia.
 Affiliated with one of the oldest educational institutions in the region, the Georgetown University Hospital plays a key role as an anchor of the public health system in the district.
 The Hospital is a nationally recognized center for excellence and an important source of training for healthcare leadership.

 - MedStar Washington Hospital Center as the primary hospital in the District of Columbia and it serves the Greater Washington DC area.
-It is an important source of training and education for medical professions, nursing, and healthcare administration.
+It is an important source of training and education for medical and health services professions, nursing, and healthcare administration.

 - George Washington University Hospital, Howard University Hospital, and Sibley Hospital( Johns Hopkins) are University affiliated hospitals.

 - Virginia Hospital Center, Mary Washington Hospital, Inova Fairfax, Fair Oaks Hospital and Mount Vernon Hospital are Northern Virginia based institutions that serve the District as well.